SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie, overwhelmed with excitement at the news, bounced over to Rainbow and gave her a big hug, exclaiming, "This is so amazing!"

 Rainbow, expecting this reaction, laughed a bit.
-"Slow down their Pinkie," she said before she returned the hug.
+"Slow down there, Pinkie," she said before she returned the hug.
 "I have more to say."

 Pinkie let go of the hug and looked at Rainbow with a smile, awaiting her continuance.